Classification of tight contact structures on small Seifert fibered L-spaces: Characteristic covectors, tightness, and full paths

 \subsection{Central step}

-Assuming we are not given the initial end, our vector $c$ (after the above reduction) reaches self-intersection at the central dual vertex $z'$, thus it takes one of the following two forms on the generators forming $z'=h-e_2-e_3-e_4$: either $(+---)$ or $(-+--)$, up to reordering the legs.
+After the above reduction, covector $c$ either drops out at $z'$, presents the initial vector or, it reaches self-intersection at $z'$.
+For the latter, the generators forming $z'=h-e_2-e_3-e_4$ take values: either $(+---)$ or $(-+--)$, up to reordering the legs.
 The $-2\PD$-step taken next changes exactly these generators by twice $(-+++)$.
 In the first case we stay in the same presentation, as the step only switches the signs in the pairs $(h,e_i), i=2,3,4$, preserving the evaluation on all the influenced manifold vertices, $x_1,x_2,x_3$.
-In the second case we need a reinterpretation of the characteristic vector -- here our goal is, having complete sign distribution starting in $(-+--)$ to find an extension of $(+---)$ to all generators such that it gives rise to the same characteristic vector on $\Gamma'$.
+In the second case, we can (on the level of generators) instead of simply adding $-2z'$ to the given description of $\PD(c)$, first change the sign configuration, without changing the dual $c|_{\Gamma'}$ and with controlled (seen later) change on the manifold side $c|_\Gamma$, and then do the $-2\PD$-step as above, not influencing the manifold side.